xeokok7/C-practice/README.md

-# temp-repo
-This is my repository for practice.
+This is my repository for C practice.